 More staff on leave as hospital reviews deaths, drug doses

-COLUMBUS, Ohio (AP) — An Ohio hospital has put more three more employees, including managers, on leave amid allegations that an intensive-care doctor ordered potentially fatal doses of pain medication for dozens of patients.
+COLUMBUS, Ohio (AP) — An Ohio hospital has put more employees, including managers, on leave amid allegations that an intensive-care doctor ordered potentially fatal doses of pain medication for dozens of patients.

-Mount Carmel Health System says 23 staff members are on leave pending further investigation that’s centered on Mount Carmel West hospital in Columbus.
+Mount Carmel Health System says Tuesday that 23 staff members are on leave pending further investigation of claims centered on Mount Carmel West hospital in Columbus.

 It earlier announced six pharmacists and 14 nurses were on leave.
 The doctor, William Husel (HYOO’-suhl), was fired in December.